NikoRuBln/C-language/README.md

 # C-language
-Repo containing some explanations of features of the c programming language
+Repo containing some little programms written in the c programming language